- Public Lectures

 The CED Certificate Program is an eight-month certificate in CED planning and practice that immerses students in a peer supported learning environment.
 We place great emphasis on using a cohort approach to the program since the majority of our students are already mature professionals.
 Peer-support encourages mutual sharing of personal cases studies and learnings, builds confidence among participants as they become “experts” in their field, and enables networking opportunities that contribute to long-term success in both their daily work and their career advancement.

-Courses are provided over the course of 8 months through two one-week intensives at SFU Harbour Centre, with the rest of the courses online.
+Courses are provided over the course of eight months online.

 The curriculum focuses on multiple areas of CED theory and practice, including: